LynneMcGrail/Portfolio-Project-3-Word-it/README.md

 21. Click `View` to navigate to the deployed site.

 ## Version control

-* These commands were used for version control during project:
+These commands were used for version control during project:
 * git add `example filename` - to add files before committing
 * git commit -m `"example message"` - to commit changes to the local repository
 * git push - to push all committed changes to the GitHub repository
 * git branch - to see which branch currently working on
 * git pull - to pull all code into main branch once the feature branch had been merged and deleted
 * git status - to see if the branch currently working on is upto date or if the are any unstaged
 * git log --oneline - to see the last commit
 * git commit --amend - to amend the most recent commit message

+## How to create a branch/Tag of main:
+If you need to `BRANCH` off of the main repository:
+1. If you have not already, login in to [GitHub](www.github.com) and go to https://github.com/LynneMcGrail/Portfolio-Project-3-Word-it
+2. On the left side of the screen underneath the nav links, click the drop down box `Main`
+3. Inside the box you will see `Create new branch/tag`
+4. Inside the text box, enter the new branch or tag name i.e., `Features`
+5. Below the Branches Tags tab, you will see `Create branch: Features from "main"`
+6. Click on `Create branch: Features from "main"` and you will be taken to the new branch page you just called `Features`

+## How to fork a repository:
+If you need to `FORK` a repository:
+1. If you have not already, login in to [GitHub](www.github.com) and go to https://github.com/LynneMcGrail/Portfolio-Project-3-Word-it
+2. In the top right corner, click `Fork`
+3. The next page will be the forked version of https://github.com/LynneMcGrail/Portfolio-Project-3-Word-it but in your own repository

+## How to clone a repository:
+If you need to make a clone of this repository:
+1. Fork the repository https://github.com/LynneMcGrail/Portfolio-Project-3-Word-it using the steps above
+2. Above the file list, click `Code` (usually green at the top right of the code window)
+3. Choose if you want to clone using HTTPS, SSH or GitHub CLI, then click the copy button to the right
+4. Open Git Bash
+5. Change the directory to where you want your clone to go (your own github)
+6. Type `git clone` and then paste the URL you copied in step 4
+7. Press `Enter` to create your clone

+## How to make a local clone:
+If you need to make a local clone:
+1. If you have not already, login in to [GitHub](www.github.com) and go to https://github.com/LynneMcGrail/Portfolio-Project-3-Word-it
+2. Under the repository name, above the list of files, click `Code`
+3. Here you will have two options, `Clone` or `Download` the repository
+4. You should close the repository using HTTPS, clicking on the icon to copy the link
+5. At this point, you can launch the `Gitpod workspace` or choose your own directory
+5. Open Git Bash
+6. Change the current working directory to the new location of where you want the cloned directory to be located
+7. Type git clone and then paste the URL you copied in step 4
+8. Press Enter, to create your local clone to your chosen directory

+#
+# CREDITS AND REFERENCES